padak/vscode-test/FEATURES.md

 5. **Explore Storage**: Browse your data in the Storage section
 6. **Explore Configurations**: Check out the Configurations section below Storage
 7. **NEW: Monitor Jobs**: Track job execution in the Jobs section for real-time monitoring
+8. **NEW: Create AI Agents**: Build and manage AI agents in the AI Agents section

 ### **Storage Workflow**
 1. **Browse**: Navigate through stages, buckets, and tables